Kroll410/project_2/README.md

 # This is a test project for EPAM Python [OnlineUA] Winter 2021
 Also, you can check specification of the project via `specification.pdf` file in project folder.
-Here are the step-by-step tutorial make app run on your machine.
+Here is a step-by-step tutorial to make app run on your machine.

 # Installation
 Clone project to your folder and install required packages from `requirments.txt` or `Pipfile.lock` files